EveryOneIsGross/scratchTHOUGHTS/README.md

 ##
 ---
+230724

+I am doing too many things at once.
+Almost finished my personas grounded in wikipedia articles pipeline.
+My reasoning RAG corpus generator is ready to brrr.
+All these need datacleaning and shaping, so I am a bit distracted formatting/cleaning information for ingest.
+Knowledge Acquisition, all rag needs to be. sota llms still get caught out trying to do datacleaning or schema reshaping.
+Still a lot of bespoke handling required.
+Anyways, I should have two unique datasets by the end of the week, the Reasoning RAG and the Grounded Personas.

+Made a pretty good pipeline of synthetic persona generation which then downloads a corpus wikipeida pages and formats them to md of their "interests", it generates a corpus of queries.
+Build time will be running these personas with ragging in their wikipedias from a clustered embedding.
+Raptor but with multi wikipage reasoning, as <thoughts>.

+---
 200724

 Graphs, I only just realised something so base about graphs.
 I feel like skill acquisition in ai is kinda like it is in oblivion, just keep clicking on a thing and eventually you have an inverted graph index on yr embeddings.